You are in:

 - the state pension age to rise in the future to account for increases in longevity

 However, on 18 September 2012, it was reported that the government's state pension policy was being redrawn following concerns from David Cameron that the £140 pension may alienate the crucial 'grey' vote.
-The results of the rethink will be revealed when the white paper is published.

 The previous, Labour government's timetable planned for the state pension age to rise to 67 between 2034 and 2036, but this plan will be amended by the Bill.
 The coalition government has already made changes to the timetable to account for the rising cost of caring for an ageing population - the Pensions Act 2011 allowed for the age to increase to 66 between 2018 and 2020.